 In this section, I explain the ingredients and give substitution ideas.
 For the full recipe (including ingredient amounts), please see the recipe card below.

-- Ricotta cheese – traditional Italian cannoli is made with ricotta cheese, not mascarpone; if you’re making cannoli filling you will need to strain the ricotta overnight to remove excess whey, however, if you’re making cannoli dip, straining the ricotta is optional
+- Ricotta cheese – traditional cannoli is made with ricotta cheese, not mascarpone; if you’re making cannoli filling you will need to strain the ricotta overnight to remove excess whey, however, if you’re making cannoli dip, straining the ricotta is optional

 - Powdered sugar – adds sweetness and helps thicken the mixture; I also like to sprinkle a little on top as a garnish